CharlottePortenseigne/Fake-News-Detector/README.md

 # Fake-News-Detector

-From Kaggle Fake News challenge, the data is from someone that manually check the news.
+From Kaggle Fake News challenge, the data is from kgp talkie that manually check the news.

 - Data visualization of the different topics of the news : News, politics, left-news, Government News, US_News and Middle-east.
 - Bag of Words of the real and fake news.